-Before you send your email campaign to your entire list, thoroughly test it first.
+Before you send your email, thoroughly test it first.
 We recommend that you send test emails to all common email services, like Yahoo, Hotmail, and Gmail.
 If you know your contacts use a less common email client, consider taking the steps to test in that program, as well.
 Use our Inbox Preview tool to preview how your email will appear in multiple clients or refer to our campaign testing tips.

-If you asked someone else to create your email for you and paste in the code he or she gave you, you should still send yourself test campaigns and make sure everything displays the way it should.
+If you ask someone else to create your email for you and paste in the code they give you, you should still send yourself test emails and make sure everything displays the way it should.
 Check that it wasn't designed too wide to fit in the preview pane of most major email programs.
 Test the images and links to make sure they work as expected and are set up as absolute paths.

-Word, Publisher, or FrontPage to generate HTML content can result in extra code added to your campaign.
-This can break your email design or result in your campaign getting filtered as spam.
-Instead, use a basic text editor and then import the template or paste the code into MailChimp.
+Using Word, Publisher, or FrontPage to generate HTML content can result in extra code added to your email.
+This can break your design or result in your email getting filtered as spam.
+Instead, use a basic text editor and then import the template or paste the code into Mailchimp.

 Most email applications strip HEAD and BODY tags from incoming email to keep embedded CSS from interfering with their page CSS.
-We recommend you use inline CSS or that you embed your CSS just above your content below the <BODY> tag.
+We recommend you use inline CSS or that you embed your CSS just before your content after the <BODY> tag.

 Most of us receive spam.
 The subject lines tend to be in all caps, letters are highlighted bright red or bright blue, they use lots of exclamation points, and they use phrases like "hottest," "best," or "click now!"